 Welcome to the Mercy Health – St. Vincent Medical Center Osteopathic OB/GYN Residency program!
-This is a 4 year, 16 resident program fully accredited by the AOA.
-We are currently approved to accept 4 new residents per year.
+This is a 4 year, 16 resident program fully accredited by the AOA and currently in ACGME Continued Pre-Accreditation status.
+We accept 4 new residents per year.
 Our mission is to prepare the graduate as a competent, compassionate practitioner in the field of Osteopathic Obstetrics and Gynecology prepared to successfully complete the examination for certification in Osteopathic OB/GYN.

 - Base hospital, Mercy Health – St. Vincent Medical Center, is a tertiary care facility with a patient population offering a broad range of patient encounters.